TheChirag356/newportfolio/src/blogs/bun-add-vs-bun-install.md

 | Updates package.json | 	❌ No	| ✅ Yes |
 | Reads from lockfile | 	✅ Yes	| ✅ Yes |
 | Common use | Setup or rebuild	| Add libraries or dev tools |

-# 4. Best Practices

-- Use bun install only for setting up or syncing environments.
-- Use bun add for adding new dependencies.
-- Avoid mixing them unnecessarily — Bun handles dependency management automatically.

 # Summary